 Try diffusing an energising blend to give you a boost.
 Add up to 4 drops of Grapefruit, Orange, Lime or Lemon essential oil to a diffuser and gently fill the room with an enlivening aroma.
 Again, be careful not to overdo it and do not use the diffuser for any longer than 1 hour in 24.

 Our Wellbeing Collection is also a wonderfully simple solution for pushed-for-time new parents.
-Try a spritz of our Energy Aromatherapy Mist to give you an instant uplift.
-Roll our Happy Roller Ball over pulse points for instant uplift whilst out and about.
+Try a spritz of our Energy High MoodFix Mist to give you an instant uplift.
+Roll our Happy Vibes Roller Ball over pulse points for instant uplift whilst out and about.

-“After birth is advisable that essential oils are not used for direct skin contact as they have quite strong odours that can interfere with the mum/baby bonding.
+“Afterbirth is advisable that essential oils are not used for direct skin contact as they have quite strong odours that can interfere with baby bonding.
 However, using essential oils for inhalation to help relax or energise after a sleepless night can be beneficial.
-It is not advised that you use essential oils on babies but a massage with unscented carried oil also helps the bonding process”.
+It is not advised that you use essential oils on babies but a massage with unscented blending oil also helps the bonding process”.